nobejs/access/_docs/Login.md

 **type** required

-It can be "email" or "mobile"
+It can be "email" or "mobile_number"

 **value** required

 If type is email, it's email address.
-If type is mobile, it's any mobile number (any string).
+If type is mobile_number, it's any mobile number (any string).

 value is not validated, but value should be unique